cs60050/MacTrackz/Docs/Preprocessing.md

 ### MAP MATCHING

 Map-matching is the process of aligning a sequence of observed user positions with the road network on a digital map.
 It is a fundamental pre-processing step of our work .
-We have implemented ST-Matching(bold/underline) algorithm which handles low-sampling-rate GPS trajectories .Advantage of using this algorithm is it cosiders
+We have implemented ST-Matching(bold/underline) algorithm which handles low-sampling-rate GPS trajectories .Advantage of using this algorithm is, it cosiders :

 A. spatial geometric and topological structures of the road network.<br/>B. the temporal/speed constraints of the trajectories.<br/>